Numerus clausus: France

 In France, admission to the grandes écoles is obtained by competitive exams with a fixed, limited number of positions each year.
 Also, at the end of the first year of medical studies in universities, until 2020, there was a competitive exam with a numerus clausus for determining which students are allowed to proceed to the second year; in later years of medical studies there is a competitive exam (concours de l'internat) for choosing medical specialties.

 Ireland

 Numerus clausus is also used in Ireland.
 University College Dublin uses the system in its admission for Medicine and Veterinary Medicine.

 Switzerland

 The introduction of the numerus clausus in Switzerland has limited access to medical studies at the universities.
 At all universities of the German-speaking part of Switzerland, the students need to have a high score on an aptitude test that comprises logical and spatial thinking and text understanding skills.

 The universities in the western, French-speaking part of Switzerland did not decide to introduce a numerus clausus.
 Instead, these universities provide unrestricted access to the first-year curriculum in medicine; and the best first-year students are allowed to further their medical studies at the same or at another university.
 In other popular faculties like psychology or journalism, there are also aptitude tests—but they concern only a single university.

-United States

-Starting in the 1980s, and ongoing as of 2012, there have been allegations of an Asian quota in college admissions, analogous to the earlier Jewish quota.